-XXVII.
+xxiv.xxv.
 Procedures for Infant Feeding Tube Devices.

 - a.
 Infant feeding tube devices are to be used for infants and mothers with special needs.
 Appropriate circumstances for the use of the infant feeding tube device include: - i.
-Infants with sucking problems, - ii.
-Infants who have difficulty latching on, - iii.
+Babies with sucking problems, - ii.
+Babies who have difficulty latching on, - iii.
 Mothers with low milk supply, or re-lactating mothers, - iv.
-Infants who are reluctant to nurse, - v.
-Premature infants, especially when adapting to feeding at the breast, - vi.
+Babies who are reluctant to nurse, - Premature babies, especially when adapting to feeding at the breast, - vi.
 Infants with inadequate weight gain, - vii.
 Infants with cleft palate, - viii.
-Adopted infants, and - ix.
-Other special situations (call the state breastfeeding coordinator for approval). - b.
-Only designated breastfeeding experts, IBCLC, or CPAs trained on the use and issuance of the infant feeding tube devices may provide issuance.
-The CPA must demonstrate competency and receive authorization from the local breastfeeding coordinator prior to issuing infant feeding tube devices.
+Adopted babies, and - ix.
+Other special situations (call State Lactation Educator for approval). - Infant feeding tube devices are available in both a regular system, designed for long-term or repeated use, and in a "starter" system, designed for short-term use (24 hours). - c.
+Only dDesignated bBreastfeeding eExperts, IBCLC or CPAs trained on the use and issuance of the infant feeding tube devices may provide issuance.
+The CPA must demonstrate competency and receive authorization from the local bBreastfeeding cGoordinator prior to issuing infant feeding tube devices. - i.
+High-risk infants must be followed by an RD or IBCLC.
+If a designated breastfeeding expert or CPA is not an IBCLC or RD, they must consult with one prior to issuing the infant feeding tube device.
+The infant's high-risk care plan must note the reason for the use of the infant feeding tube device and the follow-up plan. - d.
+High-risk infants must be followed by an RD.
+The Designated Breastfeeding Expert issuing the infant feeding tube device must consult with the RD (if she is not a RD.)
+The infant's high risk care plan must note.